 - Puma was the first notable shoe company to utilize Velcro as a shoe closure through the 1968 Sacramento model.

 - Slip-On.
-Slip-on low top sneakers lack shoelaces or straps for easy wear and a more casual and relaxed look.
+Slip-on low top shoes lack shoelaces or straps for easy wear and a more casual and relaxed look.
 It can easily be worn on and off, and because of this, it has been a favorite go-to shoe of choice for many.

 One of the prominent slip-on low top sneakers, if not the most, is the Vans Classic Slip-On in black and white checkerboard print.
 Released in the late ‘70s, it gained international attention when it got featured in the movie Fast Times at Ridgemont High and worn by actor Sean Penn in 1982.